Paradeluxe/Praditor/markdown/params.md

 The audio signal is first band-pass filtered to remove some high/low frequency bands that have rather low contrast before/after the onset.

 Then, it is down sampled with max-pooling strategy (i.e., using the max value to represent each down-sampled segment).

 ![ds_maxp.png](../instructions/ds_maxp.png)

+ > _Note_.
+Each colorbar represents a down-sampled segment.

 DBSCAN requires two dimensions.
 How do we transform 1-D audio signal into 2-D array?
 For every two consecutive pieces, they are grouped into a **point**.
 The point has two dimensions, previous and next frame.
-On this point array, Praditor applies DBSCAN clustering to these points.
+On this point array, _Praditor_ applies DBSCAN clustering to these points.
 Noise points are usually gathered around (0, 0) due to their relatively small amplitudes.

 ![DBSCAN_small.png](../instructions/DBSCAN_small.png)